brurucy/chibi-datalog/README.md

 }
 ```

 In case you are interested in performance, there is a very simple benchmark under `./src/bin.rs`.
-It compares ChibiDatalog
+It compares `ChibiDatalog`
 with [ascent](https://github.com/s-arash/ascent) and [crepe](https://github.com/ekzhang/crepe)

-In order to run it, clone the project, extract `./data/lubm1.nt.gz`, then:
+To run it, clone the project, extract `./data/lubm1.nt.gz`, and then:
 ```shell
 cargo run --release
 ```

 ### Next up

-1. Figure out why does it suck with large TC programs (run ./data/graph1000.txt, you can uncomment that test in `./bin.rs)
+1. Figure out why does it suck with large TC programs (uncomment the first test in `./src/bin.rs to see what I'm talking about)